deltachat/deltachat-pages/en/user-voices.md

 _"Other things I know I'm late to the party on but delta-chat seems really neat, especially if you have privacy concerns, since it's really just a specialized encryption heavy email client that presents a chat interface"_

-**American user** from 2020 recommending Delta.Chat for everyday usage
+**American user** from 2020 recommending Delta Chat for everyday usage

 ### Works during Internet shutdowns